-Wyong Milk Factory is truly a local gem and surpassed my expectations.
+Wyong Milk Factory is truly a local gem.

 You can taste and purchase premium chocolate and a stack of some of the best cheeses in Australia… It’s one of my favourite things to do on the Central Coast NSW.
 It’s a relaxing way to spend a few hours.

 The complex was established in 1906 and has been restored into a family-friendly area where you can indulge on locally-sourced food…